-I knew from the Research Project that the teachers and the children really loved the Animal Fun program and our results provided the evidence of it’s effectiveness all that was needed now was to get the word out there.
+I knew from the Research Project that the teachers and the children really loved the Animal Fun Program, and our results provided the evidence of its effectiveness all that was needed now was to get the word out there.

-The research team was very supportive of my desire to develop what was little photocopied handbook into a set of useful resources and the Mental Health Commission of Western Australia also saw the merit in developing the project into a program to be used in Early Childhood Education - Kindergartens, Pre-Schools, Child Care Centres and as a useful tool for those in allied health professions working with young children and provided us with a small grant to assist with the development of the resources have today.
+The research team was very supportive of my desire to develop what was little photocopied handbook into a set of useful resources and the Mental Health Commission of Western Australia also saw the merit in developing the project into a program to be used in Early Childhood Education - Kindergartens, Pre-Schools, Child Care Centres and as a useful tool for parents and those in allied health professions working with young children and provided us with a small grant to assist with the development of the resources have today.

-Since 2012 I have been busy spreading the word about Animal Fun - presenting at national and international conferences, conducting workshops and seminars.
+Since 2012, I have been busy spreading the word about Animal Fun - presenting at national and international conferences, conducting workshops and seminars.
 We are now in over 2000 schools/centres around Australia and internationally.